 When we are travelling, we always appreciate recommendations from locals.
 We like to visit places that also locals love to visit.
 Especially the bars and restaurants.
 It usually means that those places are doing this extra something to earn regular customers.

-Since we both have been living in Tallinn over 12 years, we have sorted out some of the places that we find a worth recommending.
+Since we both have been living in Tallinn for over 12 years, we have sorted out some of the places that we find worth recommending.
 So from this article, you can find our top picks for sightseeing, souvenir shopping and eating.

 Where to go sightseeing?

 As a local, it’s very hard to recommend something that seems very essential to us.
 For eating it’s easier, but sightseeing is harder.
 How often do you visit typical sightseeing places in your town?
 But still, we have some favourite places where we like to take our guests.

 St Olav’s Church tower is 124 m high.
 In summer, you can climb to the tower’s observation platform to enjoy views of the city.
 But be aware that there are 232 steps leading up to the observation platform!
 A ticket for an adult will cost 3€.

 St Olav’s Church is located at Lai 28, Tallinn.
 It is in the old town, near Linnahall.

 Patarei Prison was originally built as a sea fortress (Peter the Great’s Naval Fortress), but with changes in military technology, the fortress soon lost its value as a defence structure.
 In 1919, Patarei was converted into a prison – it suited well for that thanks to its 2-metre thick walls.
 The Soviet Union imprisoned lots of innocent people in the Patarei Prison on an ideological pretext.